ello/wtf/_posts/help/2015-01-21-audio-and-video.md

 ---
 ## What audio and video services does Ello support?

-You can embed audio and video files in your posts from services including Youtube, Vimeo, DailyMotion, Soundcloud, and Mixcloud.
+You can embed audio and video files in your posts from services including Youtube, Vimeo, DailyMotion, Soundcloud, Mixcloud, Ustream, and Bandcamp*.
 We’ll keep adding other services to this list over time!

+*Right now, in order to embed a Bandcamp file, you need the original url containing "bandcamp.com".
+You can find the original url by opening the page source and copying the url from the page’s meta data.

 ## How do I add an audio or video file to my post?